navipartner/docs/content/en/docs/np_pay/how-to/emergency_pos/index.md

 1. Click the ![Lightbulb](Lightbulb_icon.PNG) button, enter **Emergency mPOS Setup**, and choose the related link.
 2. Provide the basic information needed for the emergency POS to work correctly, such as supported payment methods and SMS/email templates.
-3. Contact the NaviPartner consultancy team to assist with **NP Pay POS Payment Setup** for automatic configuration.
+3. Contact the NaviPartner consultancy team to assist with **NP Pay POS Payment Setup** for automatic configuration and installation of necessary software (if applicable).

 ## Prepare your device

-### Prerequisites
+### Prerequisite

-- Request software installation for NP Pay from the NaviPartner consultancy team.
 - Install the **Adyen Payments** app if you're also using the [<ins>Tap to pay<ins>]({{< ref "../tap_to_pay/index.md" >}}) feature.
   There is both a live and a test version of this app in the Google Play store.